Ole Miss Recycles

 The Physical Plant custodial staff are currently collecting paper, cardboard, plastic bottles, and aluminum cans from buildings they service on campus.
 Please check with your building mayor for information on your building’s specific collection process.
 There are also three drop-off locations on campus.

-The University of Mississippi collects three major categories of materials from campus buildings: 1) Paper/Cardboard; 2) Aluminum Cans; and 3) Plastic.
+The University of Mississippi collects four major categories of materials from campus buildings: 1) Paper/Cardboard; 2) Aluminum Cans; 3) Plastic; and 4) e-waste

 Paper and Cardboard